hortongn/accp-cheatsheet/README.md

 -  In IAM user access and secrert keys:
 	-  The customer is responsible for **rotating** keys.
 -  Which compute hosting model should be accounted for in the Total Cost of Ownership (TCO) when undertaking a cost analysis that allows physical isolation of a customer workload? **Dedicated Hosts**.
+- *Service quotas: specific to a region and will place default limits on the number of specific types of resources you can allocate*